 Fortunately, there are some characteristics that you can look out for in emails.
 These characteristics or traits allow you to discern between a legitimate request or a phishing attempt.

 1. Emails with urgent action required.

 One of the most effective ways to persuade users to click on a malicious link is to inform them that their action is required to regain access to their accounts which has been suspended for imaginary reasons.
 Hence, most phishing emails would include an urgent “call to action” to persuade readers to take immediate action. i.e. Clicking on the link.
-Pay attention and be skeptical of emails that claim to have your account suspended.
+Pay attention and be sceptical of emails that claim to have your account suspended.
 If possible, open a separate browser to verify the authenticity of the message.

 2. Similar, but wrong official address.

 To deceive the victims, attackers often use an email address that is similar to the real email address.
 For example, if the CMU’s official office of registrar’s email address is email@example.com, an attacker might use an email address firstname.lastname@example.org.
-Keep an eye out for suspicious looking email addresses.
-If possible, verify the authenticity of a suspicious looking email address before replying with sensitive information.
+Keep an eye out for suspicious-looking email addresses.
+If possible, verify the authenticity of a suspicious-looking email address before replying with sensitive information.

 3. Generic greeting.

 Because most phishing emails are sent in bulk, these phishing emails are not personalized.
 As such, phishing emails would start with a generic greeting.
 For example: “Dear Customer” or “Dear Member”.
 If you receive an email that starts with a generic greeting, such as “Dear Customer” or “Dear Member” stay cautious and look out for other indicators that may suggest that the email is a phish.

 4. Spelling errors, grammatical errors, or inferior graphics.